Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 If using a NVidia graphic card, consider reading this Arch Linux wiki page first.

-In our case, installation could be done with pacman -Sy nvidia nvidia-utils but requested a reboot.
+In our case, relevant installations could be done with pacman -Sy nvidia nvidia-utils but required a reboot.

 Despite package dependencies and a not-so-successful attempt of using DKMS in order to link kernel updates with graphic controller updates, too often a proper 3D support was lost, either from the boot or afterwards.
 Refer to our software update section for hints in order to secure the durable use of proper drivers.